What is WordPress Content Management System (CMS)?

-Brief history of WordPress
+A brief history of WordPress

-In its early beginnings, the developers imagined WordPress as a blogging tool written in PHP language that helps people to quickly build a blog by simply selecting a design, choosing a few widgets that would display text, images or calendars, and by adding content.
-It was created to provide a user-friendly environment for writing new master pieces (or writing about cats, what’s more likely).
+In its early beginnings, the developers imagined WordPress as a blogging tool written in PHP language that helps people to quickly build a blog by simply selecting a design, choosing a few widgets that would display text, images, or calendars, and by adding content.
+It was created to provide a user-friendly environment for writing new masterpieces (or writing about cats, what’s more likely).
 It took years before WordPress started attracting larger groups of people and before it became popular.

 Version by version, hard-working individuals who have worked for free, developed a platform that outgrew its initial idea.
 A simple blogging tool has started to shape itself into a complete content management system (CMS).
 Although initially advertised and communicated as a “blogging tool” version by version it grew to a platform that supports e-commerce, news sites and basically any other type of site.
-That’s when it become attractive to a larger pool of web developers and really took off.
+That’s when it became attractive to a larger pool of web developers and really took off.

 Because of that, practically every fourth website on the Internet uses a helping hand of WordPress to power itself up.

-The number of users, sites, posts and other WordPress content reaches numbers of tens and hundreds of millions.
+The number of users, sites, posts, and other WordPress content reaches numbers of tens and hundreds of millions.
 Can you even imagine those digits?

 The power of open source

-Chances are that WordPress wouldn’t be as popular if it weren’t completely free.
+Chances are that WordPress wouldn’t be as popular if it wasn’t completely free.
 By being an open source platform, WordPress got its chance to attract more users than it would if it was a paid product.
-Also, having hundreds of highly skilled developers who work on new features for free allowed everyone to enjoy the continuous support for WP.
+Also, having hundreds of highly skilled developers who work on new features for free allowed everyone to enjoy continuous support for WP.
 The best part is that you don’t even have to ask for it.
 Developers keep on fixing bugs and introducing new features on a regular basis.

 The strength is in the numbers

 There are numerous sites and forums (including the original WordPress forum) where you can learn new stuff, meet people and grow your website.
-WordPress even managed to bring people out of their houses; there are countless WordCamps – organised events that connect men and women who are interested in this particular content management system.
+WordPress even managed to bring people out of their houses; there are countless WordCamps – organized events that connect men and women who are interested in this particular content management system.
 No matter where you live, chances are that there’s an annual event going on somewhere in your neighborhood.

 Create a site without coding

 All those developers have made sure that users don’t have to write a single line of code if they don’t really want to.
-So if you’re just starting to learn about the web, just want to create a blog or simply learn something new WP is a great way to ease yourself into a world that might look scary and complicated at first.
+So if you’re just starting to learn about the web, just want to create a website, or simply learn something new WP is a great way to ease yourself into a world that might look scary and complicated at first.

 WordPress is user-friendly

 You might have heard from your friends that you “must use WP” or that “WP is the best”.
 Those are obviously biased opinions that vary based on what you need out of a CMS or what kind of a site you’re building.
 However, regardless of what you need we guarantee that you should at least consider using and learning how to use WordPress.
-It’s easy to get into WP and start doing something but at the same time, after you learn a bit you’ll realise it has endless possibilities and it’s here to stay – WP is still gaining momentum and users, growing day by day.
+It’s easy to get into WP and start doing something but at the same time, after you learn a bit you’ll realize it has endless possibilities and it’s here to stay – WP is still gaining momentum and users, growing day by day.
 If you’re looking for a career think about WP too.
 And no, you don’t have to be a programmer.
 Writing, translating, managing, designing – those are all jobs that can be based on and around WP – you just need to start learning the basics.

 WordPress has become the most popular platform for developing blogs and websites.
 There are many reasons for that, and we mentioned just a few of those in this article.
 Now that you got acquainted with WordPress, it’s your time to get to know it even better.
-If you decide to start your new website with WordPress, stay with us and we’ll help you with the every step of your new adventure.
+If you decide to start your new website with WordPress, stay with us and we’ll help you with every step of your new adventure.